vadymbat/aws-cf-concurrency-manager/README.md

 ## How to use in your CloudFormation template
 1. add "Transform" statement `Transform: CfConcurrencyMacro`
-2. put `ParallelTaskQuantity: <int>` to the root level of your template to set in how many threads your infrastructure will be deployed
+2. put `ConcurrencyNumber: <int>` to the root level of your template to set in how many threads your infrastructure will be deployed
 3. (optional) fill `CommonDependancies: ["<ResourceLogicalId>"]` list of the resources which are dependencies of all resources in the stack

 Check the [example template](demo.json) for more details.